Amar-Gill/gill-dot-coffee/src/content/post/cloudflare-workers-multiple-subdomains.md

 ---
-title: Deploy to multiple subdomains on Cloudflare Workers
+title: Deploy an app to multiple subdomains on Cloudflare Workers
-description: todo
+description: Step by step guide on how to deploy a TanStack Start application on Cloudflare Workers using multiple subdomains each with it's own environment
-publishDate: 28 December 2025
+publishDate: 30 December 2025
 tags: ["cloudflare-workers", "tanstack-start", "react"]
 draft: true
 ---